GlPortal/glPortal/COMPILE.md

 make run
 ```

-If you get errors try to build GlPortal again.
+If you get errors, try to build GlPortal again.
 If you don't manage to fix the error, use the
 bugtracker https://github.com/GlPortal/glPortal/issues or http://bugs.glportal.de to report what you did, and what error you got.

 # Keep us posted